eNMS-automation/eNMS/docs/source/system/files.md

 ![Files - Folder Navigation](../_static/system/file_top_button_bar.png)

-- `Create New Folder` - create a new folder in the current folder
+- `Create New Folder`: create a new folder in the current folder

   ![Files - Folder Navigation](../_static/system/file_new_folder.png)

-- `Upload Files` - upload one or more files into the current folder
+- `Upload Files`: upload one or more files into the current folder

   - To start the upload: